-- The practice had a mission statement and staff knew and understood the values. - The practice had a strategy and we saw evidence to confirm that they monitored, planned and managed services which reflected the vision and values of the practice.
+- The practice had a mission statement and staff understood the values of the practice. - The practice had a strategy and we saw evidence to confirm that they monitored, planned and managed services which reflected the vision and values of the practice.